InsightLab/PyMove/README.md

 # PyRoad
 Python library to simplify queries and visualization of trajectories and other spatial-temporal data.

+We will also release wrappers to some useful Java libraries in this field.

 ## Useful related libraries and links
 - [Handling GPS Data with Python](https://github.com/FlorianWilhelm/gps_data_with_python/tree/master/notebooks)
 - [Pykalman](https://github.com/pykalman/pykalman)